RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/iterable.md

 ---
 > 👍
 >
-> The Iterable integration is available on the [Pro](https://www.revenuecat.com/pricing) plan.
+> The Iterable integration is available to all users signed up after September '23, the legacy Grow and Pro plans, and Enterprise plans.
+If you're on a legacy Free or Starter plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

 Iterable can be a helpful integration tool in understanding what stage a customer is in and reacting accordingly.
 Iterable is a cross-channel platform that powers unified customer experiences and empowers marketers to create, optimize and measure every interaction taking place throughout the customer journey.
 With Iterable, brands create individualized marketing touch points that earn engagement, solidify trust and galvanize loyal consumer-brand relationships.